GoogleCloudPlatform/document-ai-samples/web-app-demo/README.md

 # Document AI Modular Application

 This Document AI application is an end to end application that shows how to integrate Document AI into full-stack application.
-This is the starting point and uses modular architecture so developers could easily demo Document AI and add modules that fit their needs to quickly create a tailored demo.
+This is the starting point and uses modular architecture so developers could easily demo Document AI and add components that fit their needs to quickly create a tailored demo.

 This application uses a Flask backend server to handle Document AI API calls and a Angular Frontend.